Lagos decontaminates public schools for partial resumption

 “The periodic exercise which commenced in late June has been effected in all the model colleges,” Odeneye said.

-The permanent secretary urged schools’ managements to make provisions for water in the premises with a view to promoting handwashing among the students.
+The permanent secretary urged schools’ management to make provisions for water on the premises with a view to promoting handwashing among the students.

 She said that pupils must avoid all sporting activities until further notice.

-Odeneye also implored schools’ managements to provide alcohol-based hand sanitisers in all classrooms and hostels.
+Odeneye also implored schools’ management to provide alcohol-based hand sanitisers in all classrooms and hostels.

 She urged that schools should ensure that students were tutored on the need to constantly sanitise their hands after every educational activity in the classrooms and wear nose masks always.